 When?
 10–14 August 2023

 Moving to a new home for 2023, from Abbots Ripton, Cambridge to Dorset, We Out Here is billed as a jazz festival ‘for everyone’, the brainchild of British DJ Giles Peterson.
 The inaugural 2019 festival was an instant success, with a stellar line-up spanning not just jazz but house, disco, soul, drum ‘n’ bass and more.
+In 2023, expect to see Ezra Collective, Knucks, Nia Archives and Róisín Murphy leading the stellar line-up.
 Elsewhere you’ll find ‘The Escape’, which hosts mindfulness workshops, yoga and art therapy, a wild swimming lake, plenty of cultural offerings and excellent food.

 All Points East